saucelabs/sauce-school/codelabs/Module2_Quickstart.md

 ### Test Suite Components

-The local Appium test is made up of a few basic files.
-We will use and edit all of them as we add capabilities to the Android app tests.
-This example uses the Java programming language, the TestNG testing framework, Appium commands, and the Maven resource manager.
-You will need to update code` tests/BasicTest.java`, `pom.xml`, and `/resources/config/basic_test.xml `to get your tests started.
+In this module, you will learn about the files in this Appium test suite.
+You will understand:
+* Which capabilities are required for an app tests
+* How to use Appium Desktop and Android Studio to run a local test
+* How to modify the <`properties`> tag in the TestNG `xml` file.
+* How to identify the main test file
+* How and why you update `pom.xml`

+This lesson will show you which code to add to `tests/BasicTest.java`, `pom.xml`, and `/resources/config/basic_test.xml` to create an appium test you can run on your local machine.

 #### Video